-Companies such as Getty Images, Shutterstock, Pixsy, Copyright Agent and others use algorithms to search the internet for the images in their databases.
-When they find a case, where they claim that an unauthorized use has happened, the companies threaten small business owners of litigation and demand a compensation of damages for thousands of dollars.
+Companies such as Getty Images, Shutterstock, Pixsy, Copyright Agent, and others use algorithms to search the internet for the images in their databases.
+When they find a case, where they claim that an unauthorized use has happened, the companies threaten small business owners with litigation and demand compensation of damages for thousands of dollars.

-According to the US Copyright Office the average infringement claim vary from 750 – 30,000 USD plus attorney’s fees, but in especially egregious cases of willful infringement, courts may award up to $150,000.
+According to the US Copyright Office the average infringement claim varies from 750 – 30,000 USD plus attorney’s fees, but in especially egregious cases of willful infringement, courts may award up to $150,000.

 According to the United States Sentencing Commission, the fiscal year 2021 saw more than 100,000 copyright infringement cases.
 A number that just keeps on rising.